jaehho/junior_fall/dsp/project_1/project_1.md

 # Sampling Rate Conversion

-This project requires performing a **sampling rate conversion** on segments of audio signals.
-The input audio signals are **quantized to 8 bits** and **sampled at 11,025 Hz**, and the task is to convert the signal to a sampling rate of **24,000 Hz** efficiently.
-A straightforward implementation involves upsampling, lowpass filtering, and downsampling, but you can optimize the system using multistage filter implementation, and polyphase implementation to improve efficiency.
+Design a **sampling rate converter** such that the input signal is **quantized to 8 bits** and **sampled at 11,025 Hz**, and the output is converted to a sampling rate of **24,000 Hz** efficiently.
+Use multistage, and polyphase interpolation to maximize efficiency of the sampling rate converter.

-## Project Goal

-Design a **sampling rate converter** producing an output signal with a sampling rate that is $\frac{M}{L}$ times the original rate.
-Where the input signal is upsampled by $L$, passed through a Low Pass Filter, and then downsampled by $M$

-For an ideal sampling rate converter, the lowpass filter in is an ideal filter with cutoff frequency $\omega_c = \min(\frac{\pi}{M}, \frac{\pi}{L})$.
-Your goal is to design an efficient DSP algorithm to implement this system with the following constraints:

-- The system performs the correct sampling rate conversion from **11,025 Hz** to **24,000 Hz**.
+- The system performs sampling rate conversion from **11,025 Hz** to **24,000 Hz**.
-- The lowpass filter approximates an ideal lowpass filter, meeting the following specifications:
+- The Fourier transform of the output approximates an ideal lowpass filter, meeting the following specifications:

 | Parameter                       | Value                                   |
 |---------------------------------|-----------------------------------------|